Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/sample_visualizations.md

 <img src="Images/TRAViz.png" width="99%" alt="[TRAViz image]"/>

-TRAViz is a set of JavaScript [packages] (https://github.com/stjaenicke/TRAViz) primarily intended to generate and visualize variant graphs, and it offers an elaborate variant graph visualization.
+TRAViz is a set of [JavaScript packages](https://github.com/stjaenicke/TRAViz) primarily intended to render variant graphs, and it offers an elaborate variant graph visualization.
 Among other things, TRAViz lets users interact with the graph and adjust it to match their needs and interests.

 ### Faust